 Type Reference Completion

-, or optionally after a dot after a package, ie exports packagename.
+after exports, opens, provides or uses, or optionally after a dot after a package, ie exports packagename. press completion key

 Type completion shown.